Nature Through My Camera Lens

 What is a nature scene without flowing water?
 Here is a photo of one water feature with plants in the background.

-The sound of water is so soothing when I sit outdoors on my covered patio, enjoying the sights around me.
+The sound of water is incredibly soothing when I sit outdoors on my covered patio, taking in the sights around me.

-And lastly, here is a photo of Ivy napping with her toy in front of her.
-Sometimes she likes to sleep with her paw covering her face.
+Lastly, here is a photo of Ivy napping with her toy in front of her.
+Sometimes, she likes to sleep with her paw covering her face.

 My precious Ivy Lou.